Tag Archive for: Medicine

 And tailored educational tools: TakeOff #4

-In addition to these new training programs, the Muse Foundation also supports projects involving innovative educational resources.
+In addition to these new training programs, the Muse Foundation also supports projects involving innovative educational equipment.
 To ensure educational continuity, the work environment must also be adapted.

-As a result, three other projects from the Faculty—this time involving innovative new equipment—have been selected:
+As a result, three other projects from the Faculty—this time involving new, innovative equipment—were selected:

-• A “ Educational app for tracking learning and mastering technical procedures in medicine ” led by Antoine Debourdeau and Valentin Favier.
+• A “ App for tracking learning progress and the mastery of technical procedures in medicine " led by Antoine Debourdeau and Valentin Favier.

-• A “ An immersive audio-visual experience in a health simulation training session " led by Blaise Debien.
+• A “ Audio-Visual Immersion in a Health Simulation Educational Session " led by Blaise Debien.

-• A project on “ The Benefits of Acquiring a Digital Surgical Simulator for Implementing the 2021–2023 Medical Education Reform: Learning and Certification for a Non-Operating Room Surgery Degree ” led by Astrid Herrero and François Régis Souche.
+• A project on “ The Benefits of Acquiring a Digital Surgical Simulator for Implementing the 2021–2023 Medical Education Reform: Learning and Certification for a Degree in Non-Operating Room Surgery ” led by Astrid Herrero and François Régis Souche.

-We can therefore expect to see many educational innovations emerge over the next few years at the School of Medicine, both in terms of curriculum and teaching tools!
+We can therefore expect to see many educational innovations emerge over the next few years at the School of Medicine, both in terms of training programs and teaching tools!

-A commitment to innovation already in action: TakeOff#1 and TakeOff#2
+A commitment to innovation already in place: TakeOff#1 and TakeOff#2

-Two other calls for proposals launched by I-Site Muse had already taken place previously.
+Two other calls for projects launched by I-Site Muse had already taken place previously.
 These were TakeOff#1 and TakeOff2.

 Once again, the Faculty responded quickly, and some of its proposals were selected.
 First, during the initial call for proposals, TakeOff#1